nimakam/nimakam-notes/stable-coin/system.md

 - We aim to make allocation changes no more difficult than the initial allocation, and so, we will reuse the allocation process both for initial creation and subsequent changes made to allocation.
 - The level of complexity proposed does not exceed the loan takers assumed level of sophistication and tolerance for usability costs.

+### Liquidation process

+Liquidation can be proposed by any blockchain user, who agrees to put up a deposit, and request for a specific debt liquidation position to be triggered.
+However the final liquidation decision would be accepted only if the specific monetary conditions of the position merit it and after the delayed dispute process also issues the validity of that request.

 **Liquidation trigger decision** - A 100% allocation to one price feed will mean that liquidation decision will be solely made based on the price feed, and contents of the position itself.
 A combination of say 3 price feeds with 33.3% each will mean that liquidation condition will trigger only if all 3 price feeds are in approximate agreement, otherwise the position will have to go through the dispute resolution process.

-### Simplifying changes to loans

-Switching costs - In the market today, "moving" debt positions is easy and efficient in cases of transitioning between loan mechanisms (ie Maker and Compound), or between versions of the same debt position contract (ie Maker SAI to DAI).

-Marginal cost - Due to the large average value of debt position seen up to now, we can assume that recreating debt positions comes at marginal cost.

-Compared with the cases mentioned above, an equivalent efficiency can be achieved by just performing a position recreation every time a major change is made to the position.
-Using this simple mechanism has the potential of significantly simplify the contract logic and potential for mistakes.
-This can become a building block for a set of processes such as for updating loan fee allocations, and upgrading positions to future versions of the contract.

-The issue however is that a pool of pegged currency will be required to close the initial loan and open the other one.
-Such a pool would have to be separately managed
+-ToDo

 ## Price feed

-For each pegged currency the price feed provides 2 sets of exchange rates, ETH in reference currency, as well as in its pegged version.
-For the first viable case of pegged US dollar against ETH the required value sets are:

-- ETH / USD
+The main responsibility of price feed providers is the truthful **daily** providing of **historical prices** to the contracts, consisting of 2 exchange rates, one for the native token in reference currency, and the other in its pegged version.
+These rates are expected to be the median rates based on volume.
+The system enforces having historical prices available within 1 day (See [maximum price feed delay](#magic-values)) enforced by an imposed penalty to the provider's revenue pool.

+For example, in our MVP implementation, this consists of  ETH value in USD as well as in pegged USD as reported accurately from exchange market activity.
+If there was `10,000` ETH traded for USD during the day, and `50%` of volume was under `$201.2` USD and the other `50%` was over `$201.2`, then `$201.2` should be reported as the ETH/USD price.
+Similarly, let's assume the Pegged USD was valued less than USD that day with the following median rate.
+The price provider would report the following:

+- ETH/USD = `201.2`
-- ETH / Pegged USD
+- ETH/Pegged USD = `210.2`

-The system enforces having prices available within 1 day (See [maximum price feed delay](#magic-values)) enforced by a hard penalty.
-However price feeds can choose to provide their price records more frequently as they see fit with their business model.
-The system also enforces a minimum resolution of 1 hour (See [minimum price feed resolution](#magic-values)) as the space between price records.

-Price feed values are results of formulas based on a sample of known trade prices and volumes to each specific provider.
-The ideal case is for a provider to have full access to the universe of all legitimate trades along with their volume and price, and good faith providers should strive to do so.
-However due to many factors, including uncertainty around authenticity of info from some sources or exchanges, as well as pure technical limitations, each provider will choose a specific set of samples they can depend on, at any given time.
+Price feed values are results of formulas calculated from known market exchange prices and volumes.
+The ideal case is for all providers to have full access to the universe of all *legitimate* trades along with their volume and price, and good faith providers should strive to do so.
+However, due to many restraining factors, including uncertainty around authenticity of info from some sources or exchanges, as well as pure technical limitations, each provider will choose a specific set of samples they can depend on, at any given time.
+They should publish their methodology for compiling these historical prices, so the community can verify them in favor of higher level of trust and predictability for the ecosystem, as public good.

-For each time period corresponding to the feed resolution, price feed are expected to provide the following values from their sample:

-- Median.
-- Minimum and maximum within 34.1% (See [small cumulative range](#magic-values)) cumulative volume of the sample median - Equivalent to [μ-σ, μ+σ] in normal distribution.
-- Minimum and maximum within 47.7% (See [large cumulative range](#magic-values)) cumulative volume of the sample median - Equivalent to [μ-2σ, μ+2σ] in normal distribution.
+High trust providers are also expected to report something called **instant price** almost **immediately**, as they notice changes of over `1%`.
+This reporting by highly trusted providers, would be strongly encouraged by the ecosystem members (community) however there is no hard penalty imposed by the system itself.

 ### Price feed liquidity pool